 Justice-Immersion Program: LOVE

-As Manhattan College's social justice immersion program, LOVE provides opportunities for students to learn about social justice issues in the communities that are most impacted by them.
+As Manhattan College's social justice immersion program, LOVE trips (Lasallian Outreach Volunteer Experience) provide opportunities for students to learn about Catholic Social Teaching and social justice issues in the communities that are most impacted by them.
+These trips allow our students and moderators to concretely engaged in the Lasallian core principle of Respect for the Poor and Social Justice.

 Students build a home in New OrleansSocial Justice

-Each LOVE experience focuses in on relevant social justice issues going on in the community the group is visiting.
+Each LOVE trip focuses in on relevant social justice issues going on in the community the group is visiting.
 The social justice issue areas that our experiences explore include:

 • Adult Education/Literacy